COPYBEAST | Luis Lozano

 On the average, five times as many people read the headlines as read the body copy.
 It follows that unless your headline sells your product, you have wasted 90 per cent of your money.” –David Ogilvy, Ogilvy on Advertising

-Two weeks before this issue, a container of goods arrived at port.
+Two weeks after I saved that Alex Mill email, a container of goods arrived at port.
 A few days later my client received it at the warehouse.
-I finally had my chance to test the Alex Mill subject line against my own control.
+I finally had my chance.

 Objective: find the one-two combo with the highest click rate.